 5 – Pick up a free Fringe Programme

-Every year, the Fringe publish a telephone-book sized festival programme listing every single show and venue.
+Every year, the Fringe publishes a telephone-book-sized festival programme listing every single show and venue.
 And it’s totally free!
 You can order it online (you just have to pay for postage) or pick one up completely free from a number of locations on launch day.

 You can also use the site to browse shows, but there are SO MANY that sometimes flipping through a magazine is slightly easier.
 Plus, if you’re struggling to decide, you could always just let the guide fall open on a random page and point blindly at a show.
 It might be the best thing you’ve ever seen.

 6 – Don’t miss the festival food

 During the Fringe Festival, a bunch of outdoor and indoor spaces get creatively converted into social spaces.
 I loved the trellis and fairy-light-filled Underbelly beer garden in Bristo Square – the perfect place to chill out with a drink before a show.

-And George Square Gardens, which are apparently pretty much deserted the rest of the year, becomes an outdoor food court full of pop-ups.
+And George Square Gardens, which is apparently pretty much deserted the rest of the year, becomes an outdoor food court full of pop-ups.
 You can find awesome food from all over the world, and the prices are pretty decent (considering it’s a festival).
-Also a great way to support some independent local vendors!
+This is also a great way to support some independent local vendors!

 7 – Try to visit a few venues

 Part of the joy of Edinburgh Fringe is that many of the shows take place in venues that aren’t normally venues.
 Of course, many are in proper theatres, or upstairs in pubs, but others can be found in far more quirky places.

-My Fringe Programme listed 540 venues for 2018.
+My Fringe Programme listed 540 venues the year I visited.
 So while you should definitely check out the big venues, like the Underbelly theatres, it’s worth exploring some of the smaller places for an experience that’s totally unique.

 8 – Don’t forget the OTHER Edinburgh festivals